 Known for its open nature and diverse user community, its demographic allows for wide-ranging subject areas that receive much attention, as well as the ability for smaller subreddits to serve more niche purposes.

-Point of interest data from sources like Wikipedia and Foursquare can be incredibly useful for learning characteristics of unfamiliar parts of the world.
-This type of data helps deliver hyper local information about areas to discover things like:
+Wikipedia is a free, online encyclopedia where anyone can contribute or view content.
+Point of interest data from Wikipedia is incredibly useful for learning characteristics of unfamiliar parts of the world.
+This type of data helps deliver hyper local information about an area.